kdgregory/log4j-aws-appenders/docs/client.md

 be used to write to the destination.
 This is intended to support client configuration that isn't otherwise covered by the appender (for example, using an HTTP proxy).

+There are two supported variants for this method.
+The first takes no parameters; it must retrieve any configuration from an external source.
+The second is passed three parameters from the appender configuration.
+Examples, for `CloudWatchAppender`:

+* `public static AWSLogs createCloudWatchClient()`
+* `public static AWSLogs createCloudWatchClient(String assumedRole, String region, String endpoint)`

 If unable to invoke the client method, the appender will report the error using the logging framework's internal status logger.
 It will not fallback to another client construction mechanism.